hrbrmstr/aggregators-auto-redirect/README.md

 Many aggregators are useful.
 Some are horrible.
 And, most authors have a blog theme designed to format their posts optimally and they deserve the "clicks", too.

 Load this WebExtension and whenever you hit an aggregator page that does point to a feeder blog you will automagically be redirected to said feeder blog's entry.
-The `manifest.js` file is a good place to see which ones are supported (two right now).
+The `manifest.js` file is a good place to see which ones are supported.

 It should not interfere with general interaction on most aggregators, just the final target article pages.